Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Data Spaces That Create Growth, Not Committees

-20. Federation beats centralization for Europe.
+20. Federation beats centralisation for Europe.

 21. Standards are economic infrastructure.